yakose/UFO-1/Exam/readme.md

 ## Abstract
-- What isis the problem
+- What is the problem?
   Monoliths are bad for scalability and hard to implement new features and maintaining, because it's tightly coupled.

-- Why is this interesting for us
+- Why is this interesting for us?
   If you have the wrong architecture it can hurt your development process and performance of your application.

-- Solution
+- What does your solution achieve?
   Implementing a Microservices architecture will allow you to scale the system easily and maintain the existing code with more ease.

-- Following Solution
+- What follows from your solution?
   Can result in a better workflow, but is more expensive.
   Microservices are harder to implement, meaning in a smaller project it can be harmful because it will take a lot of work to setup the environment.
 Some tools have surfaced to help solving this issue but still takes time to setup the entire production environment.